ryandotsmith/l2met/readme.md

 Drain URL: https://long-token@my-l2met.herokuapp.com/logs
 ```

 This command will create Heroku app named `my-l2met` and return a drain URL with encrypted Librato credentials for a Librato account with email `e@foo.com` and an API token of `abc123`.
-After you have created `my-l2met`, you can now add the drain URL to a Heroku app.
+After you have created `my-l2met`, you can add the drain URL to a Heroku app.
 A copy of the log stream will be delivered to `my-l2met` and metrics will be sent to the Librato account which your provided in the setup.

 ```bash
 $ heroku drains:add https://long-token@my-l2met.herokuapp.com/logs -a myapp